 The course is divided into two main parts:

-- Other illustration sources: links to the sources of the images, videos and graphics that illustrate the course.
+- Additional sources: Links to the original sources of images, videos and graphics used in the course

-NB: this course is also available in Spanish (Parte I / Parte II) and English (Part I / Part II).
+Note: This course is also available in Spanish (Parte I / Parte II) and English (Part I / Part II)

-The first part of the course presents the nature, complexity, orders of magnitude and interrelationships of the main environmental challenges we face.
+The first part explores the nature, complexity, scale and interconnections of the main environmental challenges we face.

-Understanding planetary limits, these natural constraints, enables us to delimit the space in which human economic and social activities can develop without compromising the conditions of habitability on Earth.
+Understanding planetary boundaries and natural constraints helps define the space within which human economic and social activities can develop without compromising Earth’s habitability.

 Episode 1

-This first episode introduces the notion of the Anthropocene.
-It presents the main demographic, economic, social and environmental characteristics of human development.
-It then looks at the central role of energy in these transformation processes, and continues with the operating principles of the biosphere.
+This episode introduces the concept of the Anthropocene.
+It outlines the demographic, economic, social and environmental characteristics of human development, highlights the central role of energy in these transformations, and explains the fundamental principles governing the biosphere.

 Chapter 1: Introducing the Anthropocene